BartmanAbyss/vscode-amiga-debug/README.md

 - WinUAE warp-launch (turbo-boot)
 - WinUAE warp-mode control from your Amiga project (speed up precalc during development)
 - WinUAE debug overlay, full control from your Amiga project
-- Frame Profiler: function-level + DMA cycles profiling
+- Frame Profiler: function-level + DMA cycles profiling (68000 only)
 - Graphics Debugger: replay a captured frame cycle by cycle and watch your bitmaps change in real-time; Visualize all blitter operations, bitmap writes, copper list, custom registers
 - Size Profiler: profile the size of your executable by functions, data and references
 - Shrinkler executable cruncher with size profiling: profile the size of your compressed executable (right-click Amiga EXE files in the explorer)
+- Disassembly: Show disassembly of ELF file incl.
+68000 cycle count and correlation with source code (right-click Amiga ELF files in the explorer)
 - Terminal window with access to the build tools
 - Extension automatically mounts executable's directory as `dh1:`, allowing for reading and writing files.